treformeirion/CryptoKatana2/readme.md

 * **Suggestions/Comments**

--IT IS HIGHLY RECOMMENDED THAT THIS WEB APP IS VIEWED ON AN 18-INCH+ MONITOR.
-The CSS was modified and designed using a large external monitor, and so unfortunately the error messages appear halfway off the bottom of the screen.
-For best quality, use a large external monitor.
-I promise I will take CSS lessons in the future.

 -Review the currencyvalues table in the movements.db file.
 If you wish to subtract or add to the total amount of Euros, which is defaulted to 10000, feel free.

 -The username page is only used to personalize the error messages.
 Unfortunately, the code does not store names in the database and I do not know why.
 As it is not part of the project, I decided to stop wasting time on it.
 If you can figure out why it doesn't store data, please let me know.
 In the meantime, if you want personalized errors, you will have to go into the username table in movements.db and change the name value manually.